boonebgorges/invite-anyone/readme.txt

 == Changelog ==

 = 1.3.15 =
 * Security fix: Disallow manual overriding of non-customizable subject and message lines.
+Thanks to Ewoud Vlasselaer, Eric Schayes, and Nabeel Ahmed for discovering and privately reporting this issue.
 * Improve usage of BP API functions

 = 1.3.14 =